 So in 1971, the International Air Transport Association (IATA) launched the BSP to simplify payouts and ticket issuance for travel resellers and money collection for airlines.

 Today, the BSP serves as one point of contact instead of countless separate interactions.
-That enables a travel agency to make a single payout covering sales on multiple suppliers while carriers receive a consolidated settlement embracing all resellers (a Cash workflow).
+That enables a travel agency to make a single payout covering sales from multiple suppliers, while carriers receive a consolidated settlement that encompasses all resellers (a Cash workflow).

 In addition to simplifying payments, the BSP helps manage adjustments (debit and credit memos), supports reporting by compiling all sales data, and acts as an impartial go-between in case any disputes arise.